suikan4github/failure-demo/README.md

-# Raspberry Pi Pico SDK _bi_dec() error demo
+# Raspberry Pi Pico SDK bi_decl() error demo
-This project demonstrate the error from bi_dec() macro when you split a line inside _bi_dec()
+This project demonstrate the error from bi_decl() macro when you split a line inside bi_decl()

 ## details
 The bi_decl() macro cause an error whe it is divided into two lines inside it's parentheses before its parameter.

-In the following example, bi_decl is located at line 22, and it has line break inside parentheses.
+In the following example, bi_decl() is located at line 22, and it has line break inside parentheses.
 ```cpp
   // Splitting line inside bi_decl() will cause compile error.
   bi_decl(